joblib/threadpoolctl/multiple_openmp.md

 `libgomp` and `libiomp`, which is the most common mix (NumPy with MKL + a package compiled with GCC, the most widely used C compiler on that platform).

-## Incompatibility between Intel OpenMP and LLVM OpenMP under Linux
+## Incompatibility between Intel OpenMP and LLVM OpenMP

-The only unrecoverable incompatibility we encountered happens when loading a mix of compiled extensions linked with **`libomp` (LLVM/Clang) and `libiomp` (ICC), on Linux**, manifested by crashes or deadlocks.
+The only unrecoverable incompatibility we encountered happens when loading a mix of compiled extensions linked with **`libomp` (LLVM/Clang) and `libiomp` (ICC), on Linux and MacOS**, manifested by crashes or deadlocks.
 It can happen even with the simplest OpenMP calls like getting the maximum number of threads that will be used in a subsequent parallel region.
 A possible explanation is that `libomp` is actually a fork of `libiomp` causing name colliding for instance.
 Using `threadpoolctl` may crash your program in such a setting.